nanogiants/appcom-styleguide-android/README.md

 <a name="style--general"></a><a name="6.3"></a>
 - [6.3](#stye--general) Some aspects of code style are not obivous.
 Therefore we are listing them here explicitly
-* Remove any blanklines from the beginning and ending of a block
+* Remove any blanklines from the beginning and ending of a block.
+Exceptions:
+  * When defining class members leave a blank line between class header and first class member.
+Leave also a blank line between the definition of the last class member and the rest.

 ```
 // bad